If you are looking to balance your mind, body, and spirit, here are 5 Healing Benefits Of QiGong.

-Qigong is moving meditation exercise composed of soft, flowing body weight movements.
+Qigong is a moving meditation exercise composed of soft, flowing bodyweight movements.
 The exercises date back nearly 3000 years to ancient China.
-The movements are designed to stimulate the acupuncture meridian and their associated organs to promote self healing.
+The movements are designed to stimulate the acupuncture meridian and their associated organs to promote self-healing.

 What are the Benefits of Qigong?

 Qigong’s gentle movements help to move blood and oxygen around the body, nourishing the organs and tissues promoting healing.
 In addition, due to the connection of the mind to the breath and physical movements, qigong helps to calm the mind, relieving emotional stress and mental anxiety.